Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: Conclusion

 \section{Conclusion}

 We have considered a system of two cavities separated by a reflecting mirror that can fluctuate around its equilibrium position, with two massless one-dimensional scalar fields defined in the two half-spaces separated by the movable wall.
-An effective fields-mirror interaction exists, as well an effective interaction between the field modes mediated by the movable mirror.
-We have calculated the interacting ground state of this system at the second order of the fields-mirror effective interaction, that contains both field and mirror virtual excitations.
-We have shown that a nonvanishing anti-correlation between the squared fields evaluated at the two sides of the mirror exists, and discussed its dependence on the distance from the mirror's equilibrium position, and on the mass and oscillation frequency of the movable mirror.
-Possible observability of this new effect has been also discussed.
+Assuming small displacements of the movable wall from its equilibrium position, an effective field-mirror interaction exists, as well an effective interaction between the field modes mediated by the movable mirror; this generates changes in global and local field quantities in the interacting ground state, with respect to the fixed-wall case.
+A previous work has shown that some quantities such as time-dependent energy shifts, as well as field energy densities, do not display influence between the two cavities up to the second order in the wall-field effective coupling \cite{Armata-Kim17}.
+In this paper, we have focused our attention to correlation functions between field observables in the two cavities.
+We have calculated the interacting ground state of this system at the second order of the field-mirror effective interaction, that contains both field and mirror virtual excitations.
+We have shown that although the ground-state correlation function between the field operators at opposite sides of the movable wall vanishes, a nonvanishing anticorrelation between the squared fields evaluated at the two sides of the mirror exists.
+We have evaluated its dependence on the distance from the mirror's equilibrium position and its scaling from the mass and oscillation frequency of the movable mirror.
+This clearly shows a sort of communication between the two half-spaces, mediated by the fluctuating boundary, even in the case of a perfectly reflecting mirror.
+Possible observability of this new effect has been also discussed, showing that in principle it can measured exploiting the retarded Casimir-Polder interactions between polarizable bodies placed at the opposite sides of the movable wall.
+We have also shown that our results, at large distances from movable wall, are quite insensitive to the ultraviolet cutoff frequency, and discussed also the case of a real conductor characterized by its plasma frequency.
+We stress that these new results could be relevant also in different physical systems, such as quantum fields at the two sides of a fluctuating event horizon of a black hole in quantum gravity theories.
 Generalization to the three-dimensional case and to the quantum electromagnetic field case will be the subject of future publications.